 I am 22 foods in, and this is my #23 food.
 After 22 foods, I absolutely trust the judgment of Ms. Sheraton and am on a quest to try each and every one of these foods.

 Where Does Darjeeling Tea Come From?

-Darjeeling, also knows as the “Champagne of Teas” comes from the TINY province of West Bengal, India.
+Darjeeling, also known as the "Champagne of Teas" comes from the TINY province of West Bengal, India.
 Very much like Champagne, which can only be true champagne if produced in the champagne region of France, Darjeeling can only be classed as Darjeeling tea according to some very stringent rules.
 It must be grown in specific tea gardens, on specific estates in specific jurisdictions in West Bengal.